lilit54548/Capstone/README.md

-# Customer Retention Analysis & Data Pipeline Development for "Global Credit" UCO CJSC
+# A/B testing Powered by Thompson Sampling

 ## Description

-This project aims to set up a Dockerized environment for PostgreSQL database, pgAdmin for database management, a model container, and an API container.
-It provides a convenient way to develop, deploy, and manage these components within a single Docker Compose configuration.
+This project is designed to create a Dockerized setup that includes a PostgreSQL database, pgAdmin for database administration, a model container, and an API container.
+It simplifies the development, deployment, and management of these elements through a unified Docker Compose setup.

 ## Prerequisites